telerik/ajax-docs/controls/navigation/data-binding/binding-to-object-based-data-sources.md

 ## Binding to ObjectDataSource

->note To see this type of data binding in action, please visit the [Declarative Data Sources](http://demos.telerik.com/aspnet-ajax/navigation/data-binding/server-side-binding/declarative-data-sources/defaultcs.aspx?product=navigation) live demo.
+>tip To see this type of data binding in action, please visit the [Declarative Data Sources](http://demos.telerik.com/aspnet-ajax/navigation/data-binding/server-side-binding/declarative-data-sources/defaultcs.aspx?product=navigation) live demo.
 >